GoNikky/Sex-Position-Classification/README.md

 ## Description
-This repository contains a Python script for detecting different sex positions in a video stream using a pre-trained image classification model.
+This repository contains a Python script for detecting different sex positions in a video stream using porntechs pre-trained image classification model.
 Eight classes are supported: ["blowjob", "hardcore", "titjob", "handjob", "pussy-licking", "fingering", "other", "solo"].
 The result is published to an MQTT server whenever the detected class changes.

 ## Usage